ssfsx17/sky-islands/core.md

 The Defend action keeps your Physical Evasion, Magical Evasion and Magical Armor up.
 Without at least one Defend action, these stats fall down to equalling your Power Level instead.

 Additional Defend actions in one round will each add an amount to your Physical Evasion, Physical Armor, Magical Evasion, and Magical Armor equal to half of their respective base ratings, until your next turn.

+### Face Forward

+This action makes you face one of the four directions.
+It costs 0 AP, but you cannot do it outside of your turn, so choose carefully.

+In theory, some combatants may twirl around a million times before ending their turn, although there is no practical purpose to doing so.

 ### Grapple